huggingface/lerobot/README.md

 ### Visualize datasets

-You can easily visualize episode from a dataset by executing our script from the command line:
+You can easily visualize episodes from a dataset by executing our script from the command line:
 ```bash
 python lerobot/scripts/visualize_dataset.py \
     --repo-id lerobot/pusht \